 Please wait while you are redirected.

-DESCRIPTIONThe human immunodeficiency virus (HIV-1), which causes acquired immunodeficiency syndrome, uses co-receptor proteins (either CCR5 or CXCR4) on the surface of target cells to enter and infect the cells.
+The human immunodeficiency virus (HIV-1), which causes acquired immunodeficiency syndrome, uses co-receptor proteins (either CCR5 or CXCR4) on the surface of target cells to enter and infect the cells.
 The most commonly transmitted strains of HIV-1 bind to CCR5 and are said to have “tropism” for CCR5-expressing cells.
 Dual or mixed (D/M) tropic viruses can bind to either receptor type.
 It is estimated that around 85% of treatment-naïve patients harbor CCR5-tropic virus only, around 15% harbor D/M virus, and less than 1% are infected with CXCR4-tropic virus alone.
 CXCR4-tropic virus is associated with immunosuppression and later stages of disease.
 Co-receptor antagonists have been designed to interfere with the interaction between HIV-1 and its co-receptors.

 Maraviroc (Selzentry™, Pfizer) is the first co-receptor antagonist to be approved by the U.S. Food and Drug Administration (FDA).
 Maraviroc is a selective, slowly reversible, small-molecule antagonist of the interaction between human cell surface CCR5 and HIV-1 gp120, necessary for HIV-1 cell infection.
 Blocking this interaction prevents CCR5-tropic HIV-1 entry into cells.
 However, CXCR4-tropic HIV-1 entry is not prevented.
 According to the drug's original label, maraviroc, in combination with other antiretroviral agents, is indicated for adult patients who are infected with only CCR5-tropic detectable HIV-1, who have evidence of viral replication and HIV-1 strains resistant to multiple antiretroviral agents.

 The currently approved maraviroc label indicates that maraviroc is indicated for combination antiretroviral treatment for adults infected with only CCR5-tropic HIV-1, without discussion of the presence of viral replication.
-The FDA-approved full prescribing information states that “Tropism testing must be conducted with a highly sensitive and specific tropism assay that has demonstrated the ability to identify patients appropriate for [maraviroc] use.”
+The FDA-approved full prescribing information for the drug states that “Tropism testing must be conducted on a current sample with a highly sensitive tropism assay that has demonstrated the ability to identify patients appropriate for use of SELZENTRY.”
 This is because efficacy was not demonstrated in a phase II study of maraviroc in patients with dual/mixed or CXCR4-tropic HIV-1.
-Due to potential adverse effects (hepatic and cardiotoxicity), maraviroc should only be used in indicated patients.
+Due to potential adverse effects (hepatic and cardiac toxicity), maraviroc should only be used in indicated patients.

 POLICYHIV tropism testing with either the phenotypic assay or V3 population genotyping may be considered medically necessary for selecting patients for treatment with HIV co-receptor antagonists such as maraviroc when there is an immediate plan to prescribe a coreceptor antagonist.

 Repeat HIV tropism testing during co-receptor antagonist treatment or after failure with co-receptor antagonists is investigational.